 CSMs can align non-critical CTAs to existing events with their customers.
-As an example, if a CSM is meeting with a customer very shortly, they can adjust the due date on a new non-urgent CTA or one of its tasks, and simply add that topic to the planned meeting agenda.
+As an example, a CSM is meeting with a customer very shortly can adjust the due date on a new non-urgent CTA or one of its tasks, and simply add that topic to the planned meeting agenda.

-For more information on how to change the due date on a CTA or CTA Task, refer to the Change CTA Due Dates article.
+For more information on how to change the due date of a CTA or CTA Task, refer to the Change CTA Due Dates article.

 Change the Status of a CTA

 It is essential to update the status of CTAs at regular intervals to stay organized.
-For more information on changing the CTA status, refer to the Update CTA Status article.
+For more information about changing the CTA status, refer to the Update CTA Status section in the Create Manual Call to Actions (CTAs) and Tasks article.

 CSMs can manually create a CTA in Cockpit for any situation that is not tied to an automated CTA and also for critical pieces of information and risks.

-For instructions on how to create a manual CTA or task, refer to the Create Manual Calls to Action (CTAs) and Tasks article.
+For information on how to create a manual CTA or task, refer to the Create Manual Calls to Action (CTAs) and Tasks article.

 Use Cockpit to Search Specific CTAs

 On any day, depending on the volume of the CTAs, a CSM may have to focus on customers who need attention.
-A search option can save your time and ensure quick retrieval of data you are looking for in such cases.
+A search option saves your time and ensures quick retrieval of data you are looking for in such cases.

 - Click the Search icon in the Cockpit List View.

-- Enter the CTA Name/Company/Relationship for which you would like to see the CTAs.
+- Enter the CTA Name/Company/Relationship for which you want to see the CTAs.

 Use Cockpit to Manage Your Work

-As a CSM, you can use Cockpit to proactively manage your workload.
-Here are a few Cockpit options which help you to manage and accomplish your tasks easily:
+CSMs can use Cockpit proactively to manage their workload.
+Here are a few Cockpit options that help CSMs manage and accomplish their tasks easily:

-Log Activities: Use Timeline Activity from the CTA detail view to log an activity (for the particular company, and tied to the specific CTA) on the Timeline sub-tab.
-The Timeline functionality in the CTA detail view is the same as in C360/R360 > Timeline.
+Log Activities: Use Timeline from the CTA Detail View to log activities (for the particular company and tied to the specific CTA).
+The Timeline functionality in the CTA detail view is the same as in C/R360 > Timeline.
 You can create tasks for an activity in the Timeline tab and these tasks are added to the same CTA.
-For more information on the Timeline Activity, refer to the Call to Action (CTA) Detail View article.
+For more information about the Timeline Activity, refer to the Call to Action (CTA) Detail View article.

 Close CTAs and Tasks

-It is essential to update the CTA and Task Status to the appropriate final status and close CTAs to stay organized.
+It is essential for CSMs to update the CTA and Task status to the appropriate final status and close CTAs to stay organized.

 Once you close a CTA:

-- Radio button in front of the CTA Name is enabled and CTA gets crossed off in the Cockpit List View.
+- The Circular button in front of the CTA Name is enabled and the CTA gets crossed off in the Cockpit List View.

 - Both CTA and open tasks status is updated to Closed Success.